GoLearnToCode/kiei924-chi-w16/weeks/1/script.md

 * ?
 Intro to CSS

 **8:30 Wrapper **
+* HW1 Preview
 * Amazon: View the Source, Luke
 * Amazon Toaster Price Change Demo
-* Closing Thought: Apollo 13 filter => This class is about ingenuity, not rote memorization
+* Closing Thoughts: Apollo 13 filter => This class is about ingenuity, not rote memorization